keera-studios/magic-cookies/README.md

 You may want to take a look at the Open Source game [Haskanoid](http://github.com/ivanperez-keera/haskanoid), which supports Wiimote & Kinect and is also written in Haskell using [Yampa](http://github.com/ivanperez-keera/Yampa).

+We do not discard the possibility of making the game open source in the future, if we sell enough.
+Our goal is to get just enough money to work on the next Haskell game.
+And we've already started working on it.
+You can follow our progress [here](http://facebook.com/keerastudios).

 ## Isn't it a bit strange, to use github for a closed-source project?
 Possibly, but Github doesn't have a problem with that (we spoke with them before doing it).

-We also publish [open source code on github](https://github.com/keera-studios).

 Github offers a great issue tracking system.
 There's no reason to force users to create new accounts somewhere else, or to give us their confidential email addresses.

+We also publish [open source code on github](https://github.com/keera-studios).

 # Thank you
 We'd like to thank: